Date of birth: 10 June 1959

 Playing career: Parma FC, AS Roma, AC Milan

-Coaching career: AC Reggiana, Parma FC, Juventus, AC Milan, Chelsea FC, Paris Saint-Germain, Real Madrid CF
+Coaching career: AC Reggiana, Parma FC, Juventus, AC Milan, Chelsea FC, Paris Saint-Germain, Real Madrid CF, FC Bayern München

-• One of only six people to have lifted the European Champion Clubs' Cup as both a player and coach.
+• One of only seven people to have lifted the European Champion Clubs' Cup as both a player and coach and the second manager, after Bob Paisley, to win the trophy three times.
 A combative midfielder, he helped Roma win the 1983 Serie A title and four Italian Cups before joining Milan in 1986 where he added two more league championships, as well as back-to-back European Cup triumphs in 1989 and 1990.

 • Began coaching in 1995 with a year at Reggiana, earning them promotion from Serie B, before two seasons at Parma.
 Replaced Marcello Lippi at Juventus in February 1999 and returned to San Siro as coach of Milan in 2001.